Baker's Cyst Specialists Eugene

 About Baker's Cyst

-A Baker’s cyst often causes a feeling of tightness or swelling behind the knee, especially with deeper bending.
-Physical therapy focuses on the underlying knee driver and restores strength and range of motion to reduce irritation.
-The goal is comfortable motion and fewer flare-ups.
+A Baker’s cyst often causes tightness or swelling behind the knee, especially with deeper bending.
+Physical therapy treats the underlying knee driver and restores strength and range of motion to reduce irritation and flare-ups.

 Expected Recovery Window